Twisted Whittaker category on affine flags and the category of representations of the mixed quantum group: Geometric Preparation

 \section{Geometric Preparation}

 In this section, we will define some basic geometric objects used in this paper.
-We will, first of all, recall the definitions of \textit{Ran space} and \textit{Configuration space} (Section \ref{Ran space sec} and Section \ref{ fixed point version configuration spaces}), and then give the definitions of Ran-ified affine flag variety and affine Grassmannian in Section \ref{Ran version of affine flags and affine Grassmannian}.
-In Section \ref{gerbe used}, we will explain the gerbes used in this paper which give us the deformation of $\Whit(\Shv(\Fl_G))$.
+We will, first of all, recall the definitions of \textit{Ran space} and \textit{Configuration space} (Sections \ref{Ran space sec} and \ref{ fixed point version configuration spaces}), and then review the definitions of Ran-ified (or, Beilinson-Drinfeld) affine flags and affine Grassmannian in Section \ref{Ran version of affine flags and affine Grassmannian}.
+In Section \ref{gerbe used}, we will explain the gerbes used in this paper.